-Table 3: Performance results from various models on our dataset.
+Table 6: Performance results from various models on our dataset.
 The best accuracy achieved after optimization is reported, with each accuracy score computed on the test set and represented as the mean of randomized batches.
 Special care is taken to split oysters into different sets to avoid overfitting.
 The BioDiscML [22] tool was utilized to calculate all models, with the exception of the LSTM model, which was manually coded and optimized in Python.
+Bidirectional LSTM model was also tried, giving the same results as LSTM model.
 This table gives an overview of all the results obtained, but it does not include all the models tested.
+Details about the parametrization of these models can be found at https://github.com/mickaelleclercq/BioDiscML/blob/master/classifiers.conf